RuneAudio/Docs/docs/troubleshooting/rpi-troubleshooting.md

 Example, enabling a HiFiBerry DAC+:

         # Uncomment one of these lines to enable an audio interface
         #device_tree_overlay=hifiberry-dac
         device_tree_overlay=hifiberry-dacplus
         #device_tree_overlay=hifiberry-digi
         #device_tree_overlay=hifiberry-amp
         #device_tree_overlay=iqaudio-dac
         #device_tree_overlay=iqaudio-dacplus

+When a DAC or or digital audio output board is installed, the native analog output can be disabled by editing /etc/modules-load.d/raspberrypi.conf.
+Example:

+        # nano /etc/modules-load.d/raspberrypi.conf

+Place a comment symbol "#" before "snd-bcm2835" in the second line:

+        #snd-bcm2835

+After making the above changes, the Pi should be rebooted with all hardware installed.

-After the Pi boots with a DAC board and the correct device tree overlay setting, the output device can be selected in the Rune UI, from a drop down list in Menu > MPD Configuration > Audio Output.
+When the Pi boots with a DAC board and the correct device tree overlay setting, the output device can be selected in the Rune UI, from a drop down list in Menu > MPD Configuration > Audio Output.
 The next steps are usually to configure the volume control and other MPD music options.

 ##Keyboard layout